-- A literacy deficit that biases medicine towards symptom-managing drugs and away from addressing documented root environmental causes of chronic disease.
+- A bias towards symptom-management and away from addressing potentially resolvable environmental causes of chronic disease.

 - A naive understanding of decision analysis that leads to practically equating an optimal medical decision with using only “proven” therapies.

 In October 2014, he traveled to Sierra Leone to bring ozone therapy to the Ebola epidemic.
-His team has cured 5 of 5 people with Ebola, a 100% recovery rate, and published it in the African Journal of Infectious Diseases: Vol 10, No 1 (2016)
+His team has cured 5 of 5 people with Ebola, a 100% recovery rate, and published it in the African Journal of Infectious Diseases (DOI: 10.4314/ajid.v10i1.10).

 He currently practices integrative medicine with his beloved physician wife, Terri Su, MD, in Santa Rosa, California.

 Board of Directors

 Jay Cabrera is a social entrepreneur who has launched social good projects for more than a decade in the San Francisco Bay Area and Santa Cruz.
 Jay provides legal, administrative, and fiscal sponsorship services to early-stage projects that positively impact their communities and build a better world.
 He is committed to serving the public interest on both committees and boards, and has experience running for City Council and Congress.
 Currently, Jay is the legal architect and designer of distributed legal infrastructures with the Economic Space Agency.